Estimation under group actions: recovering orbits from invariants: Algebraic and algorithmic criteria

 \begin{proposition}[\cite{sturmfels} Proposition~2.1.1] If $G$ is a finite group, $\trdeg(\RxG) = \dim(V)$. \end{proposition}

-For infinite groups, the situation may be slightly different.
-For instance, if $\mathrm{SO}(3)$ acts on $V = \RR^3$ in the standard way (rotations in 3 dimensions), then a generic orbit is a sphere, with dimension two.
-This means there is only one parameter to learn, namely the 2-norm, and we expect $\RxG$ to have transcendence degree $1$ accordingly.
-On the other hand, if $\mathrm{SO}(3)$ acts on a rich class of functions $S^2 \to \RR$ (as in the $S^2$ registration problem; see Section~\ref{sec:ex-s2}) then each orbit resembles a copy of $\mathrm{SO}(3)$ which has dimension 3.
+For infinite groups, the situation may be slightly different; the transcendence degree will not be determined solely by the dimension of $V$ or even the dimensions of $V$ and $G$.
+For instance, if $\mathrm{SO}(3)$ acts on $V = \RR^3$ in the canonical way (rotations in 3 dimensions), then a generic orbit is a sphere, with dimension two.
+This means there is only one parameter to learn, namely the 2-norm, and $\RxG$ has transcendence degree $\dim V-2=1$ accordingly.
+On the other hand, if $\mathrm{SO}(3)$ acts on a rich class of functions $S^2 \to \RR$ (as in the $S^2$ registration problem; see Section~\ref{sec:ex-s2}) then the generic orbit resembles a copy of $\mathrm{SO}(3)$, which has dimension 3, so the orbit space will have dimension $\dim V - 3$.
+The difference in the size of a generic orbit between the two actions corresponds with a difference in the size of a generic point stabilizer.
 This is formalized in the following.